|School Crime Victimization

 ||Are students safer at school or away from school?

-Serious violent crime includes rape, sexual assault, robbery, and aggravated assault.
-Violent victimization includes serious violent crimes and simple assault.
-Theft includes purse-snatching, pickpocketing, and all attempted and completed thefts, with the exception of motor vehicle thefts.
+Serious violence includes rape, sexual assault, robbery, and aggravated assault.
+Violent victimization includes serious violence and simple assault.

 [ Text only ]